serverpod/serverpod/packages/serverpod/README.md

 If everything is correctly configured, the help for the serverpod command is now displayed.

 ## Creating your first project
-To get your local server up and running, you need to create a new Serverpod project.
+To get your local server up and running, you need to create a new Serverpod project and configure the database.
 Create a new project by running `serverpod create`.

     serverpod create mypod

-This command will create a new directory called `mypod`, with three dart packages inside; `mypod_server`, `mypod_client`, and `mypod_flutter`.
+This command will create a new directory called `mypod`, with two dart packages inside; `mypod_server` and `mypod_client`.

 - `mypod_server`: This package contains your server-side code.
 Modify it to add new endpoints or other features your server needs.
 - `mypod_client`: This is the code needed to communicate with the server.
 Typically, all code in this package is generated automatically, and you should not edit the files in this package.
-- `mypod_flutter`: This is the Flutter app, pre-configured to connect to your local server.

-### Starting Postgres and Redis
-The Serverpod server needs access to a Postgres database and Redis to run.
-When running `serverpod create` the database was configured with a default set of tables.
-To start Postgres and Redis cd into `mypod_server`, then run.

-    docker-compose up -d --build

-This will build and start a set of Docker containers and give access to Postgres and Redis.
-If you need to stop the containers at some point, just run `docker-compose stop`.
+### Connect the database
+Now that the project has been created, you need to hook it up with the database.
+Open the `mypod_server` package in your favorite IDE.
+Edit the `config/development.yaml` file and replace `DATABASE_NAME` and `DATABASE_USER` with the database name and the user name required to connect to the database.
+You most likely set this up when you installed your Postgresql database.
+Open `config/passwords.yaml` and replace the `DATABASE_PASSWORD` with the password for the database.

+### Create the default set of tables
+Finally, you need to populate the database with some tables that Serverpod uses internally.
+To do this, connect to your database and run the queries [found here](https://github.com/serverpod/serverpod/blob/master/packages/serverpod/generated/tables.pgsql).

 ### Start the server
 Now you should be all set to run your server.
-Start it by changing into the `mypod_server` directory and type:
+Start it by changing into the mypod_server directory and type:

     dart pub get
     dart bin/main.dart